kamranasif506/leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add Design animations
+- [ ] Display Leaderboard data from leaderboard API
-- [ ] Enhance the styling for all screens.
+- [ ] Save new data to leaderboard API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>